Bond, from its beginning to today…

-- In 1971, Albany became the first new regional office, placing a permanent footprint where the firm had been regularly and frequently representing clients for decades.
+- In 1971, Albany became the first regional office, placing a permanent footprint where the firm had been representing clients for decades.

 - In 1978, the Naples, Florida office was opened to take advantage of a rapidly developing market and to serve “snowbird” clients who were settling there.

-- A decade later, the firm acquired an established general law practice in Oswego, New York and thereby established a presence in Northern, New York that lasted until 2017.
+- A decade later, the firm acquired an established general law practice in Oswego, New York and thereby established a presence in Northern, New York.

-- In 1991, the firm established its innovative Collegiate Sports Practice with an office in Overland Park, Kansas, the former home of the National Collegiate Athletic Association.
+- In 1991, the firm established its innovative Collegiate Sports Practice with an office in Kansas City, the former home of the National Collegiate Athletic Association.

 - In 1997, the firm acquired a labor and employment law boutique in Buffalo and began to further establish its presence in Western New York.